google/santa/docs/development/sync-protocol.md

 assumed that both the server and client add `Content-Type` headers are set to `application/json`.

-The Sync Protocol is client initiated and consists of 4 request-response transactions called stages, `preflight`, `eventupload`, `ruledownload`, and `postflight`.
+The sync protocol is client initiated and consists of 4 request-response transactions called stages, `preflight`, `eventupload`, `ruledownload`, and `postflight`.
-A sync may consist of all 4 stages, or just the `ruledownload` stage.
+A sync may consist of all 4 stages, just the `eventupload` stage or just the `ruledownload` stage.

 | Stage | What it Does |
 |---|---|